Romaine/Travlpy/README.md

 check when my bus is going to arrive using the command line with flags and stuff.

 Please try to excuse the commented code its overall not workyness :)

+I write this when i have nothing better to do, progress is i sign if my bordom :P Data handling apparently cures boredom?
+Erm, yeah.
+You'll get better logic out of me in the actual code.